sourcegraph/about/blogposts/2021/dev-tool-time-primeagen.md

 ## Even milliseconds matter (to ThePrimeagen)

-In his VimConf 2020 talk, ["Vim Speed and Excellence"](https://www.youtube.com/watch?v=tCktGgPQ3D0&list=PLcTu2VkAIIWzD2kicFNHN2c35XQCeZdsv), ThePrimeagen examines the ways that using particular commands in Vim can be faster or slower for himself, and, by extension, for other individuals.
-It comes down to milliseconds of gain, but that's worth it for someone who is perpetually evolving a development environment for speed, efficiency, and, unobtrusiveness.
+In his VimConf 2020 talk, ["Vim Speed and Excellence"](https://www.youtube.com/watch?v=tCktGgPQ3D0&list=PLcTu2VkAIIWzD2kicFNHN2c35XQCeZdsv), ThePrimeagen examines the ways that using particular commands in Vim can be faster or slower for himself and, by extension, for other individuals.
+It comes down to milliseconds of gain, but that's worth it for someone who is perpetually evolving a development environment for speed, efficiency, and unobtrusiveness.
 ThePrimeagen thinks a lot about his setup sometimes, so that the rest of the time, when he's using it, he doesn't really have to think about it at all.
 Instead, he just codes.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">